-AggregateEU is the name of the demand aggregation and joint purchasing service, operated by Prisma, the Service Provider, under the EU Energy Platform in accordance with Council Regulation 2022/2576.
+AggregateEU is the name of the demand aggregation and joint purchasing mechanism, operated by Prisma, the Service Provider, under the EU Energy Platform, in accordance with Council Regulation 2022/2576.

-The objective of AggregateEU is to contribute to the security of supply (both in terms of volume and affordability), with a focus on LNG.
+The objective of AggregateEU is to contribute to the security of supply (both in terms of volume and affordability), with a focus on Liquefied Natural Gas (LNG)..

-AggregateEU has thus been designed AggregateEU has be designed to match buyers and seller, while a) ensuring equal treatment and b) preventing market manipulation.
+AggregateEU has thus been designed to match buyers and seller, while a) ensuring equal treatment and b) preventing market manipulation.

-On the demand side, companies established in the EU or in the Energy Community countries can take part in demand aggregation and joint purchasing of gas, either alone or by concluding an agreement with another buyer that would submit their demand and negotiate for them (“central buyer” type of cooperation – for more details see the section on Consortia).
+On the demand side, companies established in the EU or in the Energy Community countries can take part in demand aggregation and joint the purchasing mechanism.
+They can participate either alone or by concluding an agreement with another buyer that submits their demand and negotiate for them (“central buyer” type of company cooperation – for more details see the section on Cooperation of Companies).

-On the sellers side, both EU and non-EU companies will be able to participate.
+On the sellers side, both EU and non-EU companies can participate.

 Companies shall be precluded from participating as sellers, producers or purchasers, if they fall into one of the categories listed under Art.
 8 of Regulation 2022/2576 (targeted by the EU measures adopted in the view of Russia’s invasion on Ukraine).

-They will only be able to participate on AggregateEU as sellers, i.e. by submitting supply offers.
+They can only participate in AggregateEU as sellers, i.e. by submitting supply offers.
 They will not be able to submit gas demand.

 AggregateEU offers a new opportunity to procure gas in addition to existing market places or practices.
 AggregateEU brings additional value to the market participants with demand aggregation, increased transparency and new forms of cooperation.
 This could bring particular benefit for, but not limited to, smaller companies or those in landlocked countries, which might benefit from demand aggregation – given the size of their demand or their lack of experience in contracting LNG.

-Further, AggregateEU will enable demand aggregation by individual companies or by groups of companies.
-This will also facilitate the establishment of cooperation models such as central buyers and agents/shippers on behalf (for more details see the section on Consortia).
+Further, AggregateEU enables demand aggregation by individual companies or by groups of companies.
+This also facilitates the establishment of cooperation models such as central buyers and agents/shippers on behalf (for more details see the section on Cooperation of Companies).

 AggregateEU allows for the aggregation of demand for both, pipeline natural gas and LNG.

-LNG will be delivered in two areas (North West and South-East), and pipeline natural gas on national markets (26 points).
+LNG is delivered in two areas (North West and South-East), and pipeline natural gas on national markets (26 points).

-This volume must be equivalent to 15% of their obligation under Regulation (EU) 2017/1938 on gas storages (hereinafter, “the Storage Regulation”).
+This volume must be equivalent to 15% of their obligation under Regulation (EU) 2017/1938 on gas storages.

 The obligation to aggregate applies to all Member States with storage obligations, including those without gas storage facilities on their territories.
 It also applies to those having already contracted filling or filled their storage.
 Beyond this 15%, demand aggregation will be voluntary.

-Companies will have to follow a two-step process to participate in AggregateEU.
-First, they will need to register with PRISMA, which is already open (see question below on Registration for more details).
-Second, they will need to subscribe to AggregateEU (see question below on Subscription for more details).
+Companies have to follow a two-step process to participate in AggregateEU.
+First, they need to register with PRISMA (see question below on Registration for more details).
+Second, they need to subscribe to AggregateEU (see question below on Subscription for more details).

-Companies already registered on the PRISMA platform will not have to register again.
+Companies already registered on the PRISMA platform do not have to register again.

-Companies that are not already registered on the PRISMA platform will need to provide the information below:
+Companies that are not already registered on the PRISMA platform need to provide the information below:

 - Company information – i.e. name, registered official address and country of registration

-- Energy Identification Code (EIC) – mandatory for companies registered in the EU Energy Community and contracting party member states, with exemptions applicable.
-(More information on EIC and on the way to obtain one).
+- Energy Identification Code (EIC) – mandatory for companies registered in the EU Energy Community and contracting party member states, with exemptions applicable. ( on EIC and on the way to obtain one).